-UF Health Pediatrics at Jacksonville is concerned with all children,
+UF Health Pediatrics in Jacksonville, Florida, is concerned with all

-from newborns to age 18, during active, healthy times and through periods of sickness
+children, from newborns to age 18, during active, healthy times and through periods

-or injury.
-Providing routine pediatric medical and specialty care, our highly trained
+of sickness or injury.
+Providing routine pediatric medical and specialty care, our

-pediatricians and allied health professionals are available at UF Health Jacksonville
+highly trained pediatricians and allied health professionals are available at UF

-Starting at birth, the Division of Neonatology is
+Starting at birth, the UF Health Neonatology is

 ready with the latest technologies to care for newborns, especially those babies